responsively-org/responsively-app/CONTRIBUTING.md

 Contributions are welcome and always appreciated!

+To begin working on an issue, simply leave a comment indicating that you're taking it on.
+There's no need to be officially assigned to the issue before you start.

+### Before Starting
 Do keep in mind before you start working on an issue / posting a PR:
 - Search existing PRs related to that issue which might close them
 - Confirm if other contributors are working on the same issue

+### Tips & Things to Consider
+- We are active in Discord and can help out if you get stuck, [join us!](https://responsively.app/join-discord)
+- PRs with tests are highly appreciated
+- Avoid adding third party libraries, whenever possible
+- Unless you are helping out by updating dependencies, you should not be uploading your yarn.lock or updating any dependencies in your PR
+- If you are unsure where to start, contact us and we will point you to a first good issue

 ## Run Locally
 Ensure you have the following dependencies installed: